-Setting a budget for website development can be daunting, especially when you have no idea what you are paying for.
+Setting a budget for build a website can be daunting, especially when you have no idea what you are paying for.
 Essentially, you want to ensure that the incurred cost gets you the most value while still not stretching your pocket too much.
 But again, these costs will depend on several factors.
 This means you have control over how much you will end up spending to get a functional website.
-So, how much does it cost to build a website in 2021?
+So, how much does it cost to build a website in 2022?

 With the increase in demand for websites and tech advancements, the average cost of building a website has changed in the past few decades.
 Then again, many aspects have made the building of websites flexible, making it even more affordable or expensive to own a website.
 In essence, you can choose to build websites, pay a professional web designer, or use web builder tools.
 The method chosen to build a website will affect the amount of money you will end up spending.